| Title: | Covariate-Varying Networks |

 igraph layout (default: layout_in_circle) |

-A visNetwork
+A visNetwork plot

-nodes <- create_nodes_visnetwork(n_nodes = 5, labels = LETTERS[1:5]) adj_matrix <- matrix(c(0, 1, 0, 1, 0, 1, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0), ncol = 5) edges <- create_edges_visnetwork(adj_matrix) shared_edges <- data.frame(from = c(1,2), to = c(4, 3)) edges <- set_attributes_to_edges_visnetwork(edges, subset_edges = shared_edges, width = c(3, .5), color = c("red", "blue")) visnetwork(nodes, edges)
+nodes <- create_nodes_visnetwork(n_nodes = 5, labels = LETTERS[1:5]) adj_matrix <- matrix(c(0, 1, 0, 1, 0, 1, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0), ncol = 5) edges <- create_edges_visnetwork(adj_matrix) shared_edges <- data.frame(from = c(1,2), to = c(4, 3)) edges <- set_attributes_to_edges_visnetwork(edges, subset_edges = shared_edges, width = c(3, .5), color = c("red", "blue")) visnetwork(nodes, edges)nodes <- create_nodes_visnetwork(n_nodes = 5, labels = LETTERS[1:5]) adj_matrix <- matrix(c(0, 1, 0, 1, 0, 1, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0), ncol = 5) edges <- create_edges_visnetwork(adj_matrix) shared_edges <- data.frame(from = c(1,2), to = c(4, 3)) edges <- set_attributes_to_edges_visnetwork(edges, subset_edges = shared_edges, width = c(3, .5), color = c("red", "blue")) visnetwork(nodes, edges)

-plots for a CVN objectCreates all visNetwork
+visNetwork plots for a CVN objectCreates all visNetwork plots, see visnetwork,

-for all graphs in a cvn
+for all graphs in a cvn object

-visnetwork_cvn( cvn, node_titles = 1:cvn$p, titles = lapply(1:cvn$n_lambda_values, function(i) sapply(1:cvn$m, function(j) "")), show_core_graph = TRUE, width = c(3, 1), color = c("red", "blue"), igraph_layout = "layout_in_circle", verbose = TRUE )
+visnetwork_cvn( cvn, node_titles = 1:cvn$p, titles = lapply(1:cvn$n_lambda_values, function(i) sapply(1:cvn$m, function(j) "")), show_core_graph = TRUE, width = c(3, 1), color = c("red", "blue"), igraph_layout = "layout_in_circle", verbose = TRUE )visnetwork_cvn( cvn, node_titles = 1:cvn$p, titles = lapply(1:cvn$n_lambda_values, function(i) sapply(1:cvn$m, function(j) "")), show_core_graph = TRUE, width = c(3, 1), color = c("red", "blue"), igraph_layout = "layout_in_circle", verbose = TRUE )

 cvn |